 - Allot at least 2 hours to move your piano, on top of the time you’ll need to load the rest of your belongings.
 A DIY piano move is a very tedious and demanding task, and it requires a lot of preparation.

 - You’ll need helpers—at least 3-5 people—to prevent the piano from tipping or falling.
-Position one person at each end of the piano, one along the keyboard, and a fourth to act as a spotter for any potential collisions or to hold doors open.
-When it comes to moving a piano, more people is better than fewer stronger people.
+Position one person at each end of the piano, one along with the keyboard, and a fourth to act as a spotter for any potential collisions or to hold doors open.
+When it comes to moving a piano, more people are better than fewer stronger people.

 Loading upright pianos onto the moving vehicle

 The challenge isn’t over yet—loading your upright piano onto the moving vehicle involves its own set of special considerations.
 Keep these tips in mind: